 - 1. Façades must be contemporary in style. - 2.
 Façades must not include historic references.
-(Refer to historic references definition) - Dwellings must have a feature front entry point, verandah or porch this is recommended to achieve a minimum of covered area of 3m and a suggested minimum entry width of 1.5 metres. - 4.
+(Refer to historic references definition) - Dwellings must have a feature front entry point, verandah or porch of a minimum covered area of 3m2 and minimum entry width of 1.5m. - 4.
 Any verandah, porch and pergola designs must be an integral component of the dwelling and roof form. - 5.
 The front façade must not be continuously straight for more than 6.5m. - 6.
 Double storey dwellings must contain architectural details such as balconies and / or protrusions to articulate the front façade. - The front façade must not include light weight infill panels above windows. - 8.
-The front façade must have a minimum of 450mm eave and returned to side evelation/s to a minimum of 1.5 metres. - Where parapets are used on the front façade, they must be extended along the side elevation for a minimum of 1.5m. - Screens and feature walls must be integrated into the dwelling design. - Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 6.5m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide habitable room windows to the primary and secondary frontages. - 13.
+The front façade must have a minimum of 450mm eave. - Where parapets are used on the front façade, they must be extended along the side elevation for a minimum of 1.5m. - Screens and feature walls must be integrated into the dwelling design. - Dwellings on corner lots and/or with secondary frontages to public open space must continue front façade design elements for a minimum of 6.5m to the secondary frontage. - Dwellings on corner lots or with secondary frontages to public open space must provide habitable room windows to the primary and secondary frontages. - 13.
 Identical façade designs will not be allowed within 3 lots of each other along a streetscape.